 Industrial Electrical Technology: Career School Diploma Program Summary

 In Industrial Electrical Technology Diploma programs, students learn the skills needed to become entry-level electrical technicians in industrial or manufacturing settings.
 Students receive a foundational education in basic electrical principles and safety procedures.
+After completing a program and accumulating some work experience, candidates may pursue professional certification as technicians.

 A student must have a high school diploma or a GED certificate to enroll in a diploma program.
 A school might also require successful completion of courses in applied mathematics, English, and reading before beginning major classes.